 By now, I had a bloody nose, a cut on my leg, and was very fatigued.
 Still, I knew I needed to persist until the finish.
 I stuck with a group of runners for a few kilometers.
 They were faster than me on the flats, but I made up ground on the declines and by skipping aid stations since I carried my own hydration and food.
 By 11km, I overtook the group when they stopped at a station, moving into around 125th place (top 35%).

 After this aid station, my quads started cramping and the blisters on my feet, which had been forming since 5km, began to hurt with every step.
 I drank more electrolytes to calm the cramps, which helped, but I slowed down.
-Soon the group I had passed caught back up, overtook me and ran out of sight.
+Soon the group I had passed caught back up, overtook me and ran out of sight which dented my morale.

-At 12km I overtook a few more runners who were either walking or jogging very slowly, and then with 2.5km left the real challenge began.
+At 12km I overtook a few more runners who were either walking or jogging very slowly, and then with 2.5km left, the real challenge began.
 My quad cramps grew worse and spread to my calves.
 Breathing through my bloody nose was difficult.
-I was in real discomfort.
-This was when I went to “the cookie jar” (a concept by David Goggins) - reminding myself of past accomplishments to push through difficult moments.
+I was in real discomfort, however I kept in mind this is what I came here for.
+This was when I went to “the cookie jar” (a concept by David Goggins) - reminding ourselves of past accomplishments to push through difficult moments.
 I remembered achieving the highest grade in my university despite a family member passing away.

 The final kilometer was flat with sandy terrain.
-Runners from the 21km and 7km races joined this stretch.
-I felt unusually emotional.
-I emptied the tank, giving everything I had.
-Crossing the finish line, people applauded and the announcer read my number and gave me a high five.
+Runners from the 21km and 7km races joined this stretch - I felt unusually emotional and grateful it was over.
+I emptied the tank, giving everything I had, crossing the finish line, people applauded and the announcer read my number, giving me a high five.

 I finished the Jasy Jatere Trail Race 14K in 2 hours and 19 minutes, 129th out of 358 people (top 36%), gaining 27 places in the second half of the race.
 Average pace: 9:56 min/km (see “My results” image below).